asyncmax/promise-box/README.md

 - concurrency: Maximum concurrency level.
 Default is 32.
 - data: Array of items for the handler.
 You can also add items using `put` method after the queue is created.
 If this is specified, `autoEnd` is set to true.
 Default is null.
 - autoEnd: If true, the promise returned by `run` method will be resolved automatically if the queue becomes empty.
 If false, the promise will be resolved only when both you call `end` method and the queue becomes empty.
+Default is false if `data` is not specified, true if specified.

 #### Returned Object